marius311/Spt3G.jl/README.md

 Build spt3g_software linked to Julia's own Python, Boost, GSL, FFTW, FLAC, HDF5, and NetCDF binary libraries.

-This removes the need to install any of these libraries by-hand, and produces an spt3g_software package which is binary-compatible with Julia.
+This removes the need to install any of these libraries by-hand, and also produces an spt3g_software package which is binary-compatible with Julia and its libraries.

 ## Requirements